isomerpages/sp-educonference/pages/ISATE 2024 Paper Presentation Session 2.md

 </p>
 <p>Abstract</p>
 <p>This study offers a qualitative investigation and implementation of Faculty
-Learning Communities</p>
-<p>(FLC) as facilitators of Conceive, Design, Implement and Operate (CDIO)
-Standard 10 which emphasises</p>
+Learning Communities (FLC) as facilitators of Conceive, Design, Implement and Operate (CDIO) Standard 10 which emphasises</p>
 <p>the improvement of faculty teaching competence.
 This implementation of
-the LC approach, facilitated</p>
-<p>by a group of Teaching and Learning Mentors and Specialists (TLMS), aimed
-at fostering collaboration</p>
+the LC approach, facilitated by a group of Teaching and Learning Mentors and Specialists (TLMS), aimed at fostering collaboration</p>
 <p>and professional development among teaching staff with activities like
-symposiums, monthly sharing</p>
-<p>sessions, book studies and curated hands-on workshops.
-The monthly Active
-Learning</p>
-<p>Community (ALC) sessions cumulate as a large-scale ‘Active Learning Symposium’
-involving the School of</p>
-<p>Architecture and the Built Environment (ABE) and Singapore Maritime Academy
-(SMA).
-The 2024</p>
-<p>Active Learning Community (ALC) symposium highlighted novel pedagogical
-strategies and assist</p>
-<p>academics in contextualising them into their teaching practices, highlighting
-the interdependent</p>
-<p>relationships of various Teaching and Learning (T&amp;L) initiatives introduced
-over the years.</p>
+symposiums, monthly sharing sessions, book studies and curated hands-on workshops.
+The monthly Active Learning Community (ALC) sessions cumulate as a large-scale ‘Active Learning Symposium’ involving the School of Architecture and the Built Environment (ABE) and Singapore Maritime Academy (SMA).
+The 2024 Active Learning Community (ALC) symposium highlighted novel pedagogical strategies and assist academics in contextualising them into their teaching practices, highlighting the interdependent relationships of various Teaching and Learning (T&amp;L) initiatives introduced over the years.</p>
 <p>Participants’ reflections emerged as crucial themes related to pedagogy,
-teaching practices, and</p>
-<p>feasibility of pedagogical adaptation facilitated by CDIO standards 8
-and 10 during the 2024 ALC</p>
+teaching practices, and feasibility of pedagogical adaptation facilitated by CDIO standards 8 and 10 during the 2024 ALC</p>
 <p>symposium.
 Participants also expressed cautious optimism, appreciation,
-commitment to development,</p>
-<p>and encouragement for data-driven initiatives, further reinforcing the
-potential of organising future</p>
-<p>large-scale symposiums with a strong focus on contextualising CDIO frameworks
-in teaching</p>
-<p>strategies and curriculum development.
-The findings of this pilot study
-highlighted the importance of</p>
+commitment to development, and encouragement for data-driven initiatives, further reinforcing the potential of organising future large-scale symposiums with a strong focus on contextualising CDIO frameworks in teaching strategies and curriculum development.
+The findings of this pilot study highlighted the importance of</p>
 <p>bridging educational gaps and enhancing teaching effectiveness while ensuring
-congruence with the</p>
-<p>outcomes-based education through the operationalisation of CDIO frameworks.
-This</p>
-<p>paper introduces a holistic approach and offers insights for implementing
-CDIO Standard 10 (through</p>
-<p>CDIO Standard 8) as a collaborative learning method, emphasising its potential
+congruence with the outcomes-based education through the operationalisation of CDIO frameworks.
+This paper introduces a holistic approach and offers insights for implementing CDIO Standard 10 (through CDIO Standard 8) as a collaborative learning method, emphasising its potential to catalyse future transformative CDIO FLC in higher education teaching and learning.</p>
-to catalyse</p>
-<p>future transformative CDIO FLC in higher education teaching and learning.</p>
 <p></p>
 </div>
 </details>